The Birth Of Bonanza:

 Her primary job at NBC kept her busy on a weekly basis.
 Joan was in charge of breaking down scripts for all of NBC's television series that included critical things such as sets, props, etc., to make sure the series stayed within budget.
 She was also responsible for making sure "Bonanza" didn't fall into the same formulas as NBC's other filmed television series they were producing at the time.
 She also had the task of making certain the music was in accordance with ASCAP and BMI regulations for no copyright infringement on NBC's behalf.

 In 1962, she traveled to the High Desert and fell in love with the landscape of Apple Valley.
 She spoke to Lorne Greene about it and suggested he buy some land to build his own "Ponderosa" in the region.
-Sadly, the community didn't approve of Lorne's idea, because he was Jewish.
-He abandoned the idea and went elsewhere to buy land to build on.
+Apple Valley had a past history of being anti-Semetic.
+At the time, it wasn't, but Lorne didn't like that it was in the valley's history.
+He decided not to buy property there.

-Joan met a Jewish man named Nathan Markowitz in 1964.
-They fell in love and decided they would marry and have children to start a new life together.
-In December, she gave her notice and attended the Christmas party and was off to start a new life of her own.
-The cast and crew gave her a fond farewell.
-In the late 60's, she had two children, that she named Cheryl and Phillip.
-The Markowitz family would travel across the nation and around the world for some years.
+Joan met Nathan Markowitz in 1964.
+They fell in love and decided they would marry.
+In December of that year, Joan gave notice to NBC, attended the annual Christmas party and was off to start a new life with her new husband.
+The "Bonanza" cast and crew gave her a fond farewell.
+In the late 60's, she and Nathan had two children, Cheryl and Phillip.

 That year, she got a home computer and hooked up with many "Bonanza" fans on the Internet.
 She spent the next several years online and became acquainted with the show's many fans, helping as many of them as possible.
 She would share her wealth of memories and any insights she remembered during her years at NBC and for anything else in question about her life.

 Joan was happy to be invited to the 40th anniversary Bonanza Convention that took place at Lake Tahoe in September of 1999.
 She finally was given the recognition as the rightful individual who gave the Ponderosa Ranch its name when it all started in 1959.
-Joan attended all subsequent conventions in the following years and would even fly across the nation to participate in mini-conventions held by fans of the beloved TV-Western.
+Joan also attended the Bonanza Convention in 2002 and a few mini-conventions that were held in Los Angeles during that time.
+Fans came to visit Joan at her home and met her when she was in Washington D.C. to visit relatives.
+Several of them visited with Joan and kindly took her out to lunch.

-On August 9, 2006, Joan quietly passed away in her sleep from the emphysema at her Apple Valley residence.
+On August 3, 2006, Joan passed away from emphysema at her Apple Valley residence.
 Joan wasn't alone; she was surrounded with her entire family at home.
 She was 73.
 Friends and fans around the world mourned her loss.
 Her memorial service was held at 10 a.m. on August 12, at Dudley Mortuary in Apple Valley.
 The graveside service following at Sunset Hills Memorial Park in Apple Valley.

 Joan Markowitz is gone, but not forgotten.
 She will live on in the hearts and minds of all those she touched so deeply, including your's truly.